13 Sep New Trends in CBT: Crisis Intervention Strategies for Multiple Symptom Sets

 He is a diplomat of the Academy of Cognitive Therapy, the Director of the Personality Disorders Awareness Network, and the president of the CBT Institute of Oklahoma.

 Jeff has trained clinicians in all 50 United States, and is on faculty of educational institutes in Canada, South Africa, and Australia.
 His talks routinely receive the highest evaluations from workshop participants in terms of quality content as well as entertainment value.

 This online workshop will give you instant access to 3.5 hours of video content, accessible via streaming on our website.
-You can view the course content in your own time and re-watch as many times as you like.
+You can view the course content in your own time, there is no time limit on access.

 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.